 With various Galway walking tour options available, you’ll have a handy guide and hear the intriguing background of the city’s most famous sights.
 From Quay Street to the Lynch Memorial, you’ll add a variety of perfect backdrops to your Ireland vacation photos.

 Top tip: Galway is known for providing the best festival experiences.
-This includes the Galway History Festival in March and the Galway International Arts Festival in July.
+This includes the Galway History Festival in March and the Galway International Arts Festival in July in Galway.
 These marvelous events are scattered throughout the year, so be sure to do some research.

 Known as the capital of Northern Ireland, this diverse city will add a sense of magical wonderment to your vacation.
 The city’s name is derived from the Gaelic Beal Feirste, which means ‘mouth of the sandy ford.’
 Filled to the brim with historical sights and exciting activities, there are abundant things to do in Belfast.